mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 ## Closing notes

-Since production repository is versioned using git, it is possible to use git tools and apply typical git workflows, such as pushing, pulling, branching, etc.
+Since the production repository is versioned in git, it is possible to use git tools and apply typical git workflows, such as pushing, pulling, branching, etc.

-Pushing and pulling to/from a company hosted git repository is a great method for sharing configuration between staging and production environments.
-For instance, a configuration can be validated in a staging environment, with relevant changes getting committed and pushed to the repository.
-Once ready, a production environment can pull the changes and apply them locally.
+Pushing and pulling to/from a company hosted git repository is a great way to share configuration between staging and production environments.
+A configuration can be validated in a staging environment as relevant changes are committed and pushed to the repository.
+Once they are validated, a production environment can pull the changes and apply them locally.